Or copy and share this short URL:

 Unfortunately, many Fox News reporters failed to report the real story, which they could have read about in the October 23, 2018 issue of the Oakland Post Online.
 That is what happens when you fail to check original sources or fail to interview the people involved in making the pucks.
 I would call that "Journalism 101".
 Some news organizations did a better job.
 The Canadian Broadcasting Corporation (CBC) actually interviewed Tom Discenna, the current President of my faculty association, the Oakland University chapter of the American Association of University Professors (OUAAUP).
 Why?
 Because the hockey pucks were the idea of Tom and the current OU-AAUP executive committee.

 Full disclosure, I am the immediate past president of the OUAAUP, and sadly very aware of the lack of updated classroom door locks and the lack of training for students and faculty for active shooter events at my own university and most US colleges and universities for the last decade.
 For reasons I won't bother trying to explain here, despite requests and suggestions from faculty, it has taken about a decade to start addressing the simple change of locks on classroom doors to help students and their teachers carry out the process of Run, Hide, Fight.
-What has begun to help my university (Oakland University) is having a new University President who does not like avoiding reality.
+Personally, I hope what has begun to help my university (Oakland University) is having a University President who will face reality.

-Over the holiday break, Oakland University decided to fund the replacement of EVERY CLASSROOM DOOR LOCK with one that students and faculty can lock quickly from INSIDE the classroom during an active shooter situation.
+I suspect that our University President had something to say to her administrators about paying attention to this "safety" issue in the midst of delivering press releases about how safe Oakland University's campus is.
+Over the holiday break, Oakland University decided to fund the replacement of EVERY CLASSROOM DOOR LOCK on campus with one that students and faculty can lock quickly from INSIDE the classroom during an active shooter situation.
 The funds collected in AUFD fund #33395 will be left for faculty and students to use for any other causes they want to fund instead.
-The locks are all on OU now.
-What a difference it makes to have a University President who is a pediatric doctor and the voice of faculty and students to bring an old issue into more public awareness.
+The locks were all paid for by my University, and my own children (students) informed me of the new locks on all their classroom doors in January 2019.
+What a difference it makes to have a University President who is a pediatrician and the voice of faculty and students to bring an old issue into more public awareness.
 Thankyou President Pescovitz.